MicrosoftDocs/azure-docs/articles/communication-services/how-tos/ui-library-sdk/includes/data-model/ios.md

 `LocalOptions` is data model that consists of `ParticipantViewData` and `SetupScreenViewData`.
 By default for `ParticipantViewData`, the UI library displays the `displayName` injected in `RemoteOptions` that is sent to Azure Communication Service backend server.
 If `ParticipantViewData` is injected, the participant `displayName` and `avatar` are displayed in all avatar components.

 Similarly, for 'SetupScreenViewData', by default, the UI library displays 'Setup' as the title and nothing as subtitle.
-The `title` and `subtitle` in 'SetupScreenViewData' overwrites the navigation bar's title and subtitle in pre-meeting screen respectively.
+The `title` and `subtitle` in 'SetupScreenViewData' overwrites the navigation bar's title and subtitle in premeeting screen respectively.

 #### Local Participant View Data

 `ParticipantViewData` is an object that sets the `displayName` and `avatar` UIImage for avatar components.
 This class is injected into the UI Library to set avatar information.
-It is stored locally and never sent up to the server.
+It's stored locally and never sent up to the server.

 #### Setup Screen View Data

-`SetupScreenViewData` is an object that sets the `title` and `subtitle` for the navigationBar on pre-meeting screen (also known as Setup View).
-If `SetupScreenViewData` is defined, then 'title' must be provided as it's a required field. 'subtitle', however, is not required.
+`SetupScreenViewData` is an object that sets the `title` and `subtitle` for the navigationBar on premeeting screen (also known as Setup View).
+If `SetupScreenViewData` is defined, then 'title' must be provided as it's a required field. 'subtitle', however, isn't required.
-If `subtitle` is not defined, then it is hidden.
+If `subtitle` isn't defined, then it's hidden.
 This class is locally stored and its information isn't sent up to the server.

 #### Usage